Image

 How long should you keep a burn covered?

 This depends on how fast the burn heals.
-Change the dressing daily and check the burn for signs of infection.
+Change the burn dressing daily and check the burn for signs of infection.
 If the burn is healing well after a few days, dressing changes may only be needed every three to five days.

 Fortunately, many burns can be prevented.
 Most of them happen in the heart of the home – the kitchen.
 These simple tips can protect you and your family: